What causes landscaping budget blowouts?

 The primary cause of budget stress is a lack of cost clarity early in the process.

-When costs are considered alongside design — not after — you remain in control.
+When costs are considered alongside design, not after, you remain in control.

 A well-managed budget is not a limitation; it’s what allows the project to move forward with confidence and clarity.